MadeHER: Origins and Impacts of Menstrual Disorders and Pelvic Pain

 We will survey a large national cohort of teenage girls* and their mothers about their experiences of menstruation and pelvic pain, looking at numerous life factors, including education, physical activity, family and social life and wellbeing.
 We want to know if girls* are missing out on any important life activities because of their periods or pelvic pain.

-The knowledge we gain from the MadeHer study, will inform policy and guide health professionals to improve risk assessment, prevention, and management of menstrual disorders and pelvic pain, as well as improve information materials for educators, teenagers, and their families.
+The knowledge we gain from The MadeHER Project, will inform policy and guide health professionals to improve risk assessment, prevention, and management of menstrual disorders and pelvic pain, as well as improve information materials for educators, teenagers, and their families.

-MadeHer is funded by the National Health and Medical Research Council and will run for five years.
+MadeHER is funded by the National Health and Medical Research Council and Queensland Health, and will run for five years.

 • Professor Gita Mishra The University of Queensland